How to connect an engine to your warehouse

 unregister("default")

-unregister() removes the pool from the registry so no new queries use it. close_pool() then disposes the pool and closes the ADBC driver connection.
+unregister() removes the engine from the registry so no new queries resolve it. close_pool() then disposes the pool and closes the ADBC driver connection.

 Warning